---

 }

-However, before reaching for cache-control, we recommend seeing if getStaticProps with ISR is a better fit for your use case.
+However, before reaching for `cache-control`, we recommend seeing if [`getStaticProps`](/docs/pages/building-your-application/data-fetching/get-static-props) with [ISR](/docs/pages/guides/incremental-static-regeneration) is a better fit for your use case.